 You can keep doing this or you can look at the underlying causes of your stress and manage the symptoms better while you sort those causes out.

 You have five genetic needs: survival, power (achievement and acknowledgment), love and belonging, fun, and freedom.
 Everyone has the same five needs to varying degrees.
 If you can meet those needs successfully you will be confident and happy.

 4. Focus on what you can Control

-There’s only ever one thing in life that can you control and that’s you in the present moment.
+There’s only ever one thing in life that can you control and that’s you, in the present moment.
 Blaming yourself for your past choices, or allowing yourself to get down for long over things that are outside of your control is waste of time.

-Practice being the best you can be in everything you do then let everything else go.
+Practice being the best you can be in everything you do and then let everything else go.
 It’s easy to become overwhelmed by what’s going on around you.
 Most of this will be outside of your control.
 Pull your attention in around what you’re doing and focus on it fully.
 Bring joy and enthusiasm to your tasks and appreciate your efforts.

 5. Do what Brings You Joy

 Joy is the greatest currency of the universe.
 Feeling joyful builds confidence.
 It feels great to feel great.

 Doing the things that you love is usually the first thing you drop when you’re under pressure.
 When you do that you’re telling yourself that you aren’t as important to yourself as other people, and other things.

 Accepting what shows up in your life and learning how to deal with it successfully, is an amazing way of building confidence.
 Unless you’re in imminent physical danger, the basis of most fear is the idea that you won’t be able to handle something that might happen.
 So each time that you do handle something successfully you’re building your confidence.